 *denotes an award it won.

-Going into the Tonys, Beautiful was posing a threat to win Best Musical as it was gaining more momentum at the box office.
+Going into the Tonys, Beautiful was posing as a threat to win Best Musical as it was gaining more momentum at the box office.
 Yet, it couldn't overcome the snob hit of the year that was...

 Why Didn't Beautiful Win?: While the musical did end up becoming a surprise hit of that season, it still received mixed reviews from critics.
 They liked the performances, but felt that Douglas McGrath's book was pretty formulaic.
 While A Gentleman's Guide to Love & Murder was the best reviewed new musical of the 2013-14 season, that show spent months and months struggling at the box office until it received 10 Tony nominations, which was the most for any Broadway production that year.

-According to the New York Times survey, because of how much Gentleman's Guide had been a box-office dud for most of its run, some tour presenters outside New York — who make up about 10 percent of Tony voters — said they voted against the show to prevent it from hitting the road and possibly flopping in their theaters.
+According to the New York Times' survey, because of how much Gentleman's Guide had been a box-office dud for most of its run, some tour presenters outside New York — who make up about 10 percent of Tony voters — said they voted against the show to prevent it from hitting the road and possibly flopping in their theaters.
 Meanwhile, Beautiful had a powerhouse performance by Jessie Mueller as Carole King, and was reportedly the most emotionally moving of the four Best Musical nominees.
 Yet, jukebox shows like Beautiful rarely win, and several voters said the show was a Carole King nostalgia trip more than an artistic achievement.
-On Tony night, Gentleman's Guide ended up winning 4 awards for Best Musical, Best Direction of a Musical (Darko Tresnjak), Best Book of a Musical (Robert L. Freedman), and Best Costume Design of a Musical (Linda Cho).
+Though on Tony night, Gentleman's Guide ended up winning 4 awards for Best Musical, Best Direction of a Musical (Darko Tresnjak), Best Book of a Musical (Robert L. Freedman), and Best Costume Design of a Musical (Linda Cho).

-Apparently, Beautiful lost for the same reasons why Newsies didn't win Best Musical two years before, it was already guaranteed to have a successful life beyond Broadway, Tony voters probably felt that the show didn't need the Tony while Gentleman's Guide needed the recognition more.
 While I can understand all those politics, I didn't think Gentleman's Guide deserved Best Musical at all as I thought that show was way overhyped.
 I would've been happy to have seen something else like Beautiful or Aladdin win the Tony that year.
 While neither of them are particularly groundbreaking pieces of theatre, I think they're both great at what they set out to do, which is giving audiences some great crowd-pleasing entertainment.

-According to the New York Times survey, because of how much Gentleman's Guide had been a box-office dud for most of its run, some tour presenters outside New York — who make up about 10 percent of Tony voters — said they voted against the show to prevent it from hitting the road and possibly flopping in their theaters.
+According to the New York Times' survey, because of how much Gentleman's Guide had been a box-office dud for most of its run, some tour presenters outside New York — who make up about 10 percent of Tony voters — said they voted against the show to prevent it from hitting the road and possibly flopping in their theaters.
 Meanwhile, Beautiful had a powerhouse performance by Jessie Mueller as Carole King, and was reportedly the most emotionally moving of the four Best Musical nominees.
 Yet, jukebox shows like Beautiful rarely win, and several voters said the show was a Carole King nostalgia trip more than an artistic achievement.
-On Tony night, Gentleman's Guide ended up winning 4 awards for Best Musical, Best Direction of a Musical (Darko Tresnjak), Best Book of a Musical (Robert L. Freedman), and Best Costume Design of a Musical (Linda Cho).
+Though on Tony night, Gentleman's Guide ended up winning 4 awards for Best Musical, Best Direction of a Musical (Darko Tresnjak), Best Book of a Musical (Robert L. Freedman), and Best Costume Design of a Musical (Linda Cho).

-Apparently, Beautiful lost for the same reasons why Newsies didn't win Best Musical two years before, it was already guaranteed to have a successful life beyond Broadway, Tony voters probably felt that the show didn't need the Tony while Gentleman's Guide needed the recognition more.
 While I can understand all those politics, I didn't think Gentleman's Guide deserved Best Musical at all as I thought that show was way overhyped.
 I would've been happy to have seen something else like Beautiful or Aladdin win the Tony that year.
 While neither of them are particularly groundbreaking pieces of theatre, I think they're both great at what they set out to do, which is giving audiences some great crowd-pleasing entertainment.